Error Handling

 TemplateRuntimeError Error during template rendering

-TemplateNotFoundError Template file not found
+TemplateNotFoundError Template file not found (includes caller context)

-UndefinedError Accessing undefined variable (strict mode)
+UndefinedError Accessing undefined variable or attribute

 All exception classes are importable from the top-levelkidapackage: